-Shelling of Russian refineries pushes oil prices up
+Shelling of Russian refineries is pushing up oil prices

-The price of oil is quite sensitive to geopolitical factors; oil begins to rise even with the slightest threat of production cuts.
+The price of oil is quite sensitive to geopolitical factors; oil begins to rise even at the slightest threat of production cuts.

-Recently, Ukraine has increased the number of attacks on the oil refining complex of the Russian Federation.
+Recently, Ukraine has increased the number of strikes on the Russian Federation's oil refinery complex.

-According to the Economic Truth , in 2024 alone, 13 oil refining complexes in Russia were damaged.
-Which is about 14% of the country's total capacity.
+According to the publication Ekonomicheskaya Pravda , 13 oil refineries in Russia were damaged in 2024 alone, representing approximately 14% of the country's total capacity.

-The role of oil refineries (ORPs) in oil pricing also cannot be underestimated.
-Refineries perform a critical function by converting crude oil into end-use products such as gasoline, diesel fuel and jet fuel.
+The role of oil refineries in oil pricing cannot be underestimated.
+Refineries perform a critical function, converting crude oil into products ready for end use, such as gasoline, diesel fuel, and jet fuel.

 The efficiency of these plants, their technical condition and production capacity directly impact the cost and availability of petroleum products.